 Board of Directors:

-Chris Bolgiano, writer and author of articles, investigative reports, radio commentaries, and several books including two on the eastern cougar.
-Also retired adjunct professor at James Madison University and one of original co-founders of The Eastern Cougar Foundation.
+Chris Bolgiano, ECF/CRF co-founder, writer and author of articles, investigative reports, radio commentaries, and several books including two on the eastern cougar.
+Retired adjunct professor at James Madison University.

-Dr. Jay Tischendorf, veterinarian, cougar researcher, organizer of the 1994 Eastern Cougar Conference, and co-organizer of the 2004 Eastern Cougar Conference.
+Dr. Jay Tischendorf, wildlife veterinarian, Yellowstone cougar researcher, organizer of the 1994 Eastern Cougar Conference, and co-organizer of the 2004 Eastern Cougar Conference.

 Kerry Gyekis, Pennsylvania-based Forester, Land Planner, Hunter, and former Peace Corps Volunteer.

 Dr. John Laundré, pioneering conservation biologist in predator ecology.
 Studied cougars in the West and in Mexico for more than 20 years.
-He now lives and teaches in Oswego, New York.
+He now lives and works in southern California.

 Ben Shrader, is private practicing civil engineer/land surveyor/soil scientist and a life long outdoor enthusiast.
 Ben volunteers for Smithsonian Institution doing a trail camera predator survey along the Appalachian Trail.
 He also volunteers for the Virginia Hunter Education Association and is active in Bedford Outdoor Sportsman Association.

 John Davis, wildlands advocate, writer and explorer.
 Co-founder of the Wildlands Network.
 Formerly director of conservation for the Adirondack Council and land steward for the Eddy Foundation.
 He lives in Essex, New York.